 **available to commuters, townhouse residents, and CPA residents

 Selecting the right meal membership involves knowing your eating habits – Are you a breakfast eater?
 Will you be on campus during the weekends?
 How is your class schedule structured during meal times?
 Do you prefer an all-you-can-eat buffet or a grab-and-go sandwich or salad?
 The Dining Services team can help you navigate meal memberships so you choose the one that's best-suited to you.

 What's Included in a Meal Membership?

 Dining dollars spend like cash (dollar-for-dollar) at any of the campus eateries including the Tuck Shop, the Pitt Stop, Pizza Pitt, and The Daily Grind.
 Students can also use their dining dollars to purchase meals in PJ's at a special rate (guest meals do not apply).
 The Dining Dollar amount included with each membership is for the entire semester.
-Other features included in the 2022-2023 residential meal memberships include:
+Other features included with residential meal memberships include:

 - Meal Exchanges

 For students who don't have time to have a sit-down meal in PJ's, meal exchanges offer an opportunity to purchase a meal from one of the retail locations using a swipe.
 This also helps students conserve their dining dollars.
 Meal exchanges are available during regular hours of operation at all retail locations.
 One meal exchange or meal swipe can be used per meal period.
 Items included in an exchange vary by location.
-View fall meal exchange menu here.
+View the meal exchange menu here.

 - Guest Meals